qaiser3/FACTORS-INFLUENCIMG-CARRIER/README.md

 # FACTORS-INFLUENCIMG-CARRIER
-FACTORS INFLUENCIMG CARRIER by using numpy, pandas, plotly
+FACTORS INFLUENCIMG CARRIER , data cleaning and visualising by using numpy, pandas, plotly